 Pros of Manually Pinning

 - You control your pins so you don’t pin too many pins to the wrong board and get into trouble.
-I’m a control freak and this is my favorite thing about live pinning).

 - You end up spending a lot of time on Pinterest and get to know what pins work and what group boards have the most engagement.

 I love the free aspect of manual pinning as blogging can get really expensive (see everything I spent in my first year here.)

 If you want to find even more ways to save money blogging, this list of 25 Fantastic Places to Promote Your Blog For Free will help you.

 - Time-consuming.
 As I mentioned, I spend almost an hour a day living pinning.
 That being said, my blog income has grown so much since starting to manually pin that I think it has been worth it.

 If you are interested in checking out the manual pinning plan for yourself, you can see all the details about the book here.